tusharshenoy/RISC-V-SoC-Tapeout-Journey-From-RTL-Input-to-Silicon-Output/README.md

 ## 👨‍💻 About Me

-I am **Tushar Shenoy**, passionate about **VLSI design and semiconductor systems**, and this repository serves as a **living record of my learning journey** in chip design.
-It captures how I translate **academic concepts into industry practices** and eventually into **real silicon implementations**, going beyond simply completing weekly tasks.
-My goal is not just to install tools or follow steps mechanically, but to **understand the “why” behind every stage**, from setting up the design environment to implementing architectures, running simulations, and analyzing results.
-In essence, this repository reflects my transition from **student-level exploration to professional design methodologies and finally to silicon-ready workflows**, laying a strong foundation for a career in **semiconductor technology and RTL design**.
+I am **Tushar Shenoy**, passionate about **VLSI design and semiconductor systems**.
+This repository is a **living record of my learning journey**, showing how I translate **academic concepts into industry practices** and ultimately into **real silicon implementations**.
+Beyond completing tasks, I focus on **understanding the “why” behind each step**—from setting up the environment to implementing architectures, running simulations, and analyzing results.
+It reflects my progression from **student exploration to professional design workflows**, building a foundation for a career in **semiconductor technology and RTL design**.

 📌 Follow along as I share weekly updates, technical insights and project outcomes!